Orienteering Gear

 Footwear

 Sturdy footwear such as joggers are adequate for those beginning orienteering.
-There are a wide variety of special orienteering shoes avaiable but many people find that shoes with rubber studs, designed for grass sports such as hockey and football, are also quite suitable.
+There are a wide variety of special orienteering shoes avaiable but shoes with rubber studs, designed for grass sports such as hockey and football, are also quite suitable.
 Standard running shoes do not provide sufficient ankle protection in rough terrain.

 Leg protection